theobald-software/theobald-software.github.io/content/_en/xtract-universal/security-xu3/user-management.md

 ### If the service runs under another account<br>
 Deviating from the standard, the service can also be executed under a different account.
 For this the setting *This account* is selected.
-You can read the settings for this account in the Windows service Xtract Universal [here].

 ![XU Log On UPN](/img/content/xu/log_on_diesen_account.png){:class="img-responsive"}